JamesGJ5-Learning-To-Code/todo-list/README.md

 2. If a project is expanded by clicking on it, you see a list of TODOs, with a button (button.createTodo) at the top for adding a new TODO.
 This should be made dynamically.
 Within each TODO you see:
-- i) todoObject.title
+- i) DONE todoObject.title
-- ii) todoObject.description (WHEN EXPANDED)
+- ii) DONE todoObject.description
-- iii) todoObject.dueDate
+- iii) DONE todoObject.dueDate
 - iv) button.edit-todo
 - v) button.delete-todo
 - vi) button.toggle-todo